-- 1) The Health Plan shall reimburse nursing facilities in accordance with HRS §§346E and 346D-1.5 utilizing an acuity-based system at rates equal to the current Medicaid fee schedule. - The Health Plan shall participate in the DHS nursing facility quality payment program.
-The details of this programs are in Appendix P2
+- The Health Plan shall reimburse nursing facilities in accordance with HRS §§346E and 346D-1.5 utilizing an acuity-based system at rates equal to the current Medicaid fee schedule. - 2) The Health Plan participate in nursing home quality payment programs as defined by DHS.